Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 0%, and the description provides no explanation for any of the three parameters (session_id, limit, search).
-The description should compensate but does not.
+Schema description coverage is 0%, and the description does not explain any of the three parameters (limit, search, session_id).
+The agent must infer meaning from parameter names alone.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.